DaKidReturns/CP/README.md

-# My Competitive Programming Journy
+# My Competitive Programming Journey

 Writing this on 11th March 2021 1745 Hours IST.
 I don't know why you are here, because, unless you are me you won't be able to navigate through the files in this repository, but if